Rei-SwitchBot/faq/en-us/Others.md

 1. Make sure you have the latest version of the SwitchBot App.

-2. Please log into the SwitchBot App, go to your Profile, and contact us via Feedback.
-Please provide us with a detailed description of your problem so that we can investigate.
+2. Please provide us with a detailed description of your problem so that we can investigate.
 Thanks for your cooperation.

 ![Image](https://support.switch-bot.com/hc/article_attachments/12828325109783)